dsnoeijer/angular/aio/content/guide/upgrade-performance.md

 AOT needs to load any AngularJS files that are in the `<script>` tags in the AngularJS `index.html`.
 An easy way to copy them is to add each to the `copy-dist-files.js` file.

-You also need to pass the generated `MainAngularModuleFactory` to `downgradeModule()` instead of the custom bootstrap function:
+You also need to pass the created `MainAngularModuleFactory` to `downgradeModule()` instead of the custom bootstrap function:

 <code-example header="app/main-aot.ts">